wizcamp/wizcamp-realms-demo/session-guide-quality-check-prompt.md

 - **Continuity**: Do sessions flow logically from one to the next?
 - **Consistency**: Are similar concepts described the same way across sessions?
 - **Completeness**: Are all major outcomes/previews covered?
+- **Essential Terms Ordering**: Are terms ordered by logical learning progression rather than alphabetically?

+### Step 5: Verify Essential Terms Ordering
+For each SESSION-XX.md student guide:
+- Check if Essential Terms table follows logical learning progression
+- Verify terms are grouped by related concepts (foundational → data formats → tools → implementation)
+- Ensure ordering matches the conceptual flow from "what" to "how" to "implementation details"
+- Confirm ordering aligns with how concepts are introduced in the session content

-Review all instructor guides and report any continuity issues found.
+Review all session guides and report any continuity or ordering issues found.